emanuszak/hiellen.com/index.md

 Cactus.Works is website and HTML email development by Ellen Manuszak.

-I write user interface code--HTML5, CSS3, JavaScript, WordPress.
-I also contributed to a book on coding responsive emails.
+I write user interface code--HTML5, CSS3, JavaScript, WordPress--and specialize in CSS architecture and responsive HTML email development.

-I've done work for a Fortune 500 financial institution, a global television programming company, among others.

 Check out some of the [projects I've done](work.html) or get in touch with me via the form below.